CPHDH/placepress/readme.txt

 You can fetch a JSON feed of mapped Locations at `?feed=placepress_locations_public`.
 You can also use the [WP REST API](https://developer.wordpress.org/rest-api/).

 == Changelog ==
+= 1.3.0 =
+- Adds customizable text for map info windows (e.g. for street addresses)
+- Adds Help panels to all block settings inspectors
+- Bug fixes and minor improvements

 = 1.2.3 =
 - Updated WordPress version compatibility